 Online vs. Traditional Business Degrees – Any Major Differences?

-Gone were the days where students’ limited choices confine them to the four corners of a brick-and-mortar classroom.
+Gone were the days when students’ limited choices confined them to the four corners of a brick-and-mortar classroom.
 Nowadays, educational institutions are veering away from purely traditional, face-to-face classes.

 But while online education becomes more popular by the day, does it fit your needs?
 It is time to look at the pros and cons of traditional and online education so you can weigh your options better: